The Fight against Product Piracy

-At the same time, there has been a considerable improvement in the quality of the imitations, which are, in many cases, almost impossible to tell apart from the real thing at first glance.
-This should not, however, disguise the fact that these products are fakes – and that they have usually been produced under extremely dubious conditions, both for people and the environment.
+At the same time, there has been a considerable improvement in the appearance of the imitations, which are, in many cases, almost impossible to tell apart from the real thing at first glance.
+This should not, however, disguise the fact that these products are fakes – and that they have usually been produced under extremely precarious conditions, both for people and the environment.
 Product piracy goes hand in hand with child and forced labor, derisory wages, corruption, and environmental destruction.

 Facts and Figures about Product Piracy